What is Aquarium Nitrogen Cycle and Fishless Cycling?

 3. More oxygen

 If you have the air pump and air stone ready, turn it up!
 More oxygen will aid the growth of the bacteria.
 This step is particularly important if you did step 2 to turn up the heat.
-Warmer water holds less air, so you will need more oxygen in the water in order to speed up the nitrogen cycle.
+Warmer water holds less air.
+So you will need more oxygen in the water to speed up the nitrogen cycle.

 4. Bacteria products